ableinc/ScoreSystem/README.md

     username: 'whoIef00ds',
     name: 'Whole Foods',
     biography: 'The official Twitter account for the Whole Foods brand.
 Parody.',
-    noteFromDeveloper: 'This is a paraody account.'
+    noteFromDeveloper: 'This is a paraody account with improper parody labels.'
   }
 }
 API Response:  {